 Free Fun Downloads for the Fourth of July

-Free fun is always fabulous to have.
+Free fun is always fabulous to find.
 The Fourth of July should be a fun-filled day of picnics and fireworks.
 I was flummoxed to read how many communities may have to cancel their festivities due to failure to find funding.

 To help the families in these communities, I decided to scour the web and find some free fun people can share with their friends and families.